 Brushing your teeth with abrasive toothpaste helps remove bacteria, plaque and stains.

-Unfortunately, if abrasive levels of toothpaste are high, it may also wear out the natural enamel of your teeth.
+Unfortunately, if toothpaste contains high abrasive levels, it may also wear out teeth’s natural enamel.
 Over time, this can lead to long-term damage to teeth, such as enamel erosion.

 It is important to note that once the enamel has eroded, no treatments exist to restore it.
 Enamel erosion may advance the decay rate since the tooth’s dentin layer is exposed.

-With increasing trends on social media, the Dental Health Foundation has found abrasive elements, including Chalk, Charcoal or Silica, used in teeth whitening products.
+With increasing social media trends, the Dental Health Foundation has found abrasive elements, including Chalk, Charcoal, or Silica, used in teeth whitening products.

 Individuals may begin to feel the effects of abrasiveness through increased tooth sensitivity.
-Individuals experience sensitivity to temperature, acidity or sweet foods.
+They may also experience sensitivity to temperature, acidity, or sweet foods.

 When used sparingly, toothpaste with medium to high abrasive levels effectively cleans the surface stains of teeth.

-As a result, removing the top layer of stains can make teeth appear whiter.
-But, frequently using this toothpaste daily or weekly can eventuate breaking down enamel.
+Consequently, removing the top layer of stains can make teeth appear whiter.
+However, frequently using this toothpaste daily or weekly can break down enamel.

 Similarities exist between ‘Abrasive toothpaste’ and sandpaper, whereby low-grade sandpaper can remove surface stains.

-Otherwise, when used sparingly, natural abrasive toothpaste such as charcoal isn’t necessarily bad and can effectively remove stains, resulting in whiter teeth temporarily.
+Otherwise, when used sparingly, natural abrasive toothpaste such as charcoal isn’t necessarily bad and can effectively remove stains, temporarily resulting in whiter teeth.

 Unfortunately, with popular trends and accessibility to goods online, determining the clinical safety of whitening products has been difficult to regulate.